Skip to main content

-From discovery and production to mine closure, the program covers technical and business aspects of all stages of mining operations
+From discovery and production to mine closure and policy, the program covers technical and business aspects of the breadth of geology applied to mineral resources

-Education and training for professionals in the minerals industry, preparing them for global career-track positions leading to management opportunities.
+Education and training for students and professionals interested in the gamut of mineral resources, preparing them for global career-track positions leading to management opportunities.

 students in a seminar

-30 credit hours of a highly customizable selection of master's level courses plus a research project
+30 credit hours of a highly customizable selection of master's level courses, including a cohort project or internship

 Tailor Your Education to Your Career Goals

-Coursework for the Professional Science Master's in Economic Geology (PSMEG) program comprises semester-long classes and short courses.
+Coursework for the Professional Science Master's in Economic Geology (PSM/EG) program comprises semester-long classes, 10-day field courses, and short courses.
 Pick from over two dozen eligible courses to best align your interests and career goals.
-The program involves two semesters of residence at the University of Arizona and is completed with a research project.
-Students can also opt for a master's thesis (2-year program).
+Most courses are available remotely.
+The program is intended to take two semesters and involves a cohort-based project or an internship.
+PSM students interested in doing a master's thesis can apply to the MS program in Geosciences for a second year.

-The mining industry relies on geologists' contributions from various areas of expertise throughout the mining cycle.
+The mining industry and related careers rely on geologists' contributions from various areas of expertise throughout the mining life cycle.
 Here are just some examples of where our program can take you.

 drill cores